TheoSourget/clip_cxr_fairness/README.md

 * **--batch_size**: The number of image to process at the same time.
 For some model the image will still be processed one by one
 * **--dataset**: Name of the dataset you want to use, MIMIC or CXR14.

+The path to need to be specified within generate_embeddings.py

 ## Generate the tables and visualisations
 To reproduce most of the tables and figures from the paper you can launch generate_figures_tables.py: